acryptos/docs-thegreatwave/faq.md

 ### 3. Who controls the treasury?

-* The treasury is controlled via governance.
+* The treasury is controlled via governance, and needs to be signed off by the Core DAO.

 ### 4. Who can vote?